rfauve/MovieLens_Project/README.md

 * Using SVD (Single Value Decomposition) on the top of the best multiple biaises model lowered the RMSE even more.

 * The results on the final test set showed no sign of overfitting.
+* Final RMSE : 0.86452 (without SVD)
+* Final RMSE : 0.81574 (with SVD)

-* Models can be further improved, for example by taking into account the genres of the movies, or by increasing the number of implicit features and/or the number of iterations of the SVD.
+* Models can be further improved, for example by taking into account the genres of the movies as explicit biaises, or by increasing the number of implicit features and/or the number of iterations of the SVD.